-(The terms of the officers referred to in this section now begin on Wednesday following the second Monday in January after their election-Laws '91,
+(The terms of the officers referred to in this section now begin on Wednesday following the second Monday in January after their election-Laws '91, p.
+164.)

-Duties of Governor.
+Duties of Governor

 Sec.
-5. The Governor may require information in writing from the officers of the state upon any subject relating to the duties of their respective offices, and shall see that the laws are faithfully executed.
+5. The Governor may require information in writing fom the offices of the state upon any subject relating to the duties of their respective offices, and shall see that the laws are faithfully executed.

-Message.
+Message